TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Formative Interviews: Challenges with and Strategies for Diagram Accessibility

-We classified these interactions as belonging to level 4.
-Here individuals are able to learn more about the diagram than before (compared to levels 1-3) by acquiring multiple perspectives of the information and engaging in some form of querying.
-While the mechanisms for querying themselves may not always be convenient or sufficient, our participants find that reaching this point in their information access journey is helpful nevertheless.
+We associate these interactions with level 4.
+Individuals are able to learn more about the diagram than in levels 1-3 by acquiring multiple perspectives of the information and querying.
+While the mechanisms for querying are not always convenient or sufficient, our participants find that reaching this point in their information access journey is helpful nevertheless.